 The SEVIS I-20 is a legal document and must reflect accurate information.
 Changes in any of the categories listed below should be reported to ISSS and a new I-20 should be requested:

-Do not carry original I–20, I–94 or passport with you around the Twin Cities area.
-Carry photo copies of these documents instead.
-Original are required when traveling outside of the Twin Cities and the surrounded suburbs.
+Do not carry you original I–20 or passport with you in the Twin Cities area.
+Carry photo copies instead.
+Originals are required when traveling outside of the Twin Cities and the surrounding suburbs.

 The I-20 reflects an expected completion date in item 5.
 Students are allowed to pursue full-time studies toward the completion of the program reflected on their I-20 up to that date.